nose-devs/nose2/docs/differences.rst

 ^^^^^^^^^^^^^

-nose expects plugins to make all of their configuration parameters available as command-line options. nose2 expects almost all configuration to be done via configuration files.
-Plugins should generally have only one command-line option, the option to activate the plugin.
+nose expects plugins to make all of their configuration parameters available as command-line options. *nose2 expects almost all configuration to be done via configuration files*.
+Plugins should generally have only one command-line option: the option to activate the plugin.
 Other configuration parameters should be loaded from config files.
 This allows more repeatable test runs and keeps the set of command-line options small enough for humans to read.
 See: